BakedVeg/portfolio/_posts/2023-8-14-HEMsLastVisitorFlowerAnimation.md

 <br>

-The flower and outer shell were exported separately as soft body deformations using the Labs VAT node, and the final 65-frame animation was retimed in Unreal to be a bit slower.
+The flower and outer shell were exported separately as soft body deformations using the Labs VAT node.
+The final 65-frame animation was retimed in Unreal to be a bit slower.

 <br>